← Back to blog

 When performance

 The master’s programme in Live Art and Performance Studies (LAPS) was launched in 2001 as a Finnish-language degree programme, Esitystaiteen ja -teorian koulutusohjelma.
 Since 2013, LAPS has been an English-language, international and residential MA programme based in Helsinki.
-The programme combines critical thinking with experimentation in artistic work and artistic research.
 The objective of the programme is to enable artists coming from different environments, classes, cultures and upbringings to focus on their work, develop their research and map out the future of their artistic practice.
-The central question for contemporary performance concerns the futures of performance and cultures at large —on the exploration of the possible futures, ecologies, technologies, cultures and economies of performance.
-These themes are widely explored over the duration of the two-year programme.
-This blog discloses the various aspects of the LAPS programme, from individual notions and statements by individual students to narrations of themes or topics of a course or providing background in preparation for a public performance event.
-The blog posts reflect the various collaborations, projects, or individual artistic processes taking place within the LAPS programme.
+This blog discloses the various aspects of the LAPS programme, from individual notions and statements by students to providing background for LAPS MA thematic interests.

 Learn more about the LAPS programme